piyush-vrma/Flutter-TIMES/README.md

 # Flutter TIMES

-A News app which show top news of different categories.
+A News app which shows Top News of different categories.
-This app also read news description for you.
+This app also reads news description for you.

 Made using NEWSAPI.ORG and Flutter Text To Speech package.